wpshopify/docs/shortcodes/wps_products.md

 ## `show_featured_only`

-Determines whether to show only the feature image.
+Determines whether to only show the product feature image.
 By default, all product images will show as thumbnails below the featured image.
-Default: `false`.

 | Possible values |
 | :-------------- |